 Fall 2020 Session 2: Intergenerational Relationships

 - Birth Mothers Now Grandmothers (Addie Wyman Battalen, Harvard & Boston College)

 - Intergenerationality of Korean Adoptee Parents (JaeRan Kim, University of Washington Tacoma)

 - The Later Lives of Adoptive Families (Julia Rimmer, University of East Anglia)

-- Panel Discussion (link coming soon!)
+- Panel Discussion

-Fall 2020 Session 3: Clinical Approaches: Growing Up Adopted
+Fall 2020 Session 3: Growing Up Adopted

 Adults who have been adopted or cared for in foster care have often used their experiences creatively, producing written memoirs and anthologies, poetry, performance, and documentaries.
-Art has often been used for meaning making and healing, and yet often clinically trained therapists do not utilize the arts as part of treatment.
-In this session Glenn Morey, a Korean adoptee, will share two short clips from his project Side by Side: The filming of 100 first-person narratives of adoption and aging out of Korean orphanages, focused on the themes of growing up adopted and search for birth family.
+Art has often been used for meaning-making and healing, and yet often clinically trained therapists do not utilize the arts as part of treatment.
+In this session Glenn Morey, a Korean adoptee, will share two short clips from his project Side by Side: The filming of 100 first-person narratives of adoption and aging out of Korean orphanages focuses on the themes of growing up adopted and search for birth family.
 Mental health professionals who work with adoptees will then engage with the filmmaker to think about: How are adult adoptees and foster alumni narratives valuable for professionals?
 What are the roles of arts and healing?
 What can the arts teach clinicians about how to help clients?